 While traditional marketing degrees may cover online and offline marketing techniques (as well as business), digital marketing and a good awareness of technology is a fundamental part of any marketer's role.
 There are now university courses dedicated to this growing area.
 Find out what's available and discover how to get into digital marketing.

-The Institute of Direct and Digital Marketing (IDM) is an awarding body that runs a number of programmes.
+The Institute of Data & Marketing (IDM) is an awarding body that runs a number of programmes.
 Online digital marketing and direct marketing courses, as well as part-time, day release and intensive professional diploma courses are available.
 The IDM Professional Diploma in Digital Marketing (at Intermediate, level 6) is aimed at those who manage the implementation of marketing campaigns and digital channels.
 The course costs £2,575 (2018/19) for members and non-members (an online version is available for £2,190), plus a £250 exam fee.

 If you're an experienced marketer seeking a postgraduate qualification, there are two (Advanced, level 7) options to advance your career and boost your business's performance: the IDM Postgraduate Diploma in Digital Marketing (PGDip DigM) and the IDM Postgraduate Diploma in Data-Driven Marketing (PGDip IDM).
 These programmes cost £3,475 (£2,955 for the online course) plus a £275 exam fee.
 The former is currently open to study as an online, intensive or part-time course, but the latter is only available as intensive study.